Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Even this does not work well with earlier versions of Opera and one is forced to create a separate little page for each popup.
 This technique with separate pages is very flexible and used on one of my commercial sites where information surrounds each picture.
 It is however time consuming and involves many extra pages.

-Chosen Solution - writing popup pages on-the-fly
+My favourite approach - writing popup pages on-the-fly

 Example 1 Adding a Title